SealSubscriptions/Seal-Subscriptions-php-API-client/README.md

 This repository contains the Seal Subscriptions Merchant API client, which allows you to make API calls to the Seal Subscriptions app. https://apps.shopify.com/seal-subscriptions

-The full Seal Subscriptions Merchatn API documentation is accessible on the following URL: https://www.sealsubscriptions.com/articles/merchant-api-documentation
+The full Seal Subscriptions Merchant API documentation is accessible on the following URL: https://www.sealsubscriptions.com/articles/merchant-api-documentation

 This repository contains a demo-api-call.php file which allows you to easily start using the API.
 The file contains a few sample API calls.